RU09342/lab-4-timers-and-pwm-nugentb7/Debouncing/README.md

 Walking through this, a user presses the on-board button, triggering the PORT_1 interrupt.
 The buttonPress variable is set to 1.
 This variable tells the program to begin debouncing in the
 TIMER_B interrupt.
 In this ISR, a count is incremented until it hits 10 on each TIMER B overflow.
 This overflow occurs every 0.01s, meaning it takes 0.1s to release the hold on the button interrupt.

+To test the functionality of this code, one could use an oscilloscope to read the voltage on the input (each button), as well as the output pin (the LED or a test pin).
+If the code is functional, the input voltage will "bounce", without a clean-cut square-wave shape.
+However, the output voltage will be an approximate square-wave shaped waveform, without the interference.

 ## Extra Tasks
 Multi-Switch Debounce